Louis Hachette, a 26-year-old graduate of France’s prestigious École Normale Supérieure, opens Brédif, a bookshop located near the Sorbonne in Paris.

 The Guides Joanne become the Guides bleus.
 The children’s collection Bibliothèque verte is founded.
 Hachette et Cie becomes Librairie Hachette.

-Henri Filipacchi pushes for the creation of the paperback imprint Le Livre de Poche.
+Henri Filipacchi spearheads the creation of the paperback imprint Le Livre de Poche.

 The publishers Grasset and Fasquelle join Librairie Hachette.